ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 ![]({{< asset "images/ex_chords.png" >}})

 The `frets` positions are the positions in the chord diagram as shown.
 The following two definitions are the same chord, shown in two different positions:

     { "name" : "F#", "base" : 1, "frets" : [ 2, 4, 4, 3, 2, 2 ] },
     { "name" : "F#", "base" : 2, "frets" : [ 1, 3, 3, 2, 1, 1 ] },

+Use `0` for open strings, and `-1` or `"x"` for muted strings.

 ![]({{< asset "images/ex_chords2.png" >}})